AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ### Debugging scriptlets {#debug-scriptlets}

-If you are using AdGuard Browser extension and want to debug a [scriptlet](#scriptlets) or [trusted scriptlet](#trusted-scriptlets) rule, you can get additional information by simply having the Filtering log opened.
-In that case, scriptlets will switch to debug mode and will write more information to the browser console.
+If you are using AdGuard Browser extension and want to debug a [scriptlet](#scriptlets) or a [trusted scriptlet](#trusted-scriptlets) rule, you can get additional information by opening the Filtering log.
+In that case, scriptlets will switch to debug mode and there will be more information in the browser console.

 The following scriptlets are especially developed for debug purposes: